Mission Sustainability: Population Vs Planet

 Watch the episode to get in-depth information:

-Mobius Foundation is coming out with the focused documentary on “ POPULATION AND ENERGY CRISIS” as 3RD series on the occasion of ‘WORLD POPULATION DAY’ to Identify the causes and effects of the energy crisis, but also the solutions to bring it to an end and how you can contribute.
+Mobius Foundation is coming out with the focused documentary on “ POPULATION AND ENERGY CRISIS” as 4th episode on the occasion of ‘WORLD POPULATION DAY’ to Identify the causes and effects of the energy crisis, but also the solutions to bring it to an end and how you can contribute.

 Over the last two centuries, energy needs have skyrocketed dramatically, especially because of the transportation and industry sectors.
 However, fossil fuel are polluting and their reserves are limited.
 We know today that these resources are close to exhaustion and our societies are facing a major challenge: the energy crisis.